 STEINBACH, Man. –

-It was a familiar match-up for the 2016 Allan Cup as the Bentley Generals faced the host-team South East Prairie Thunder in the final.
+It was a familiar match-up for the 2016 Allan Cup as the Bentley Generals faced the host South East Prairie Thunder in the championship game.
 The Generals,

 “It’s unbelievable.
 Everyone wants to be the hero - you dream about it - so to get [the game-winning goal] in a game like this means the world to me,” said